 - Shade is limited, so bring a canopy to keep yourself and your goods cool and comfy.

-- Speaking of comfy, bring a chair, too.
-Eight hours is a full day, and you will need to give your feet and knees a break now and then.
+- Bring a chair.
+Eight hours is a full day, and your feet and knees need a break now and then.

 - Need power?
 Bring your own power strip and long extension cord.

 - Keep your products and the vendor area clean.
-Consider bringing a small waste basket (maybe even some wet wipes or paper towels) so your customers don’t have to walk away from your booth to toss snack wrappers.
+Consider bringing a small waste basket, and wet wipes or paper towels.

-- You can leave your things overnight if you set up on Friday.* Please make sure your area is protected from the weather and your items are reasonably secured.
+- You may leave your things overnight if you set up on Friday.
+Protect your products from the weather and make sure your belongings are reasonably secure.*